Quincy Avery tutors some of football’s best Black quarterbacks. He wants them to have a voice.

 He drove back to Atlanta, figuring there was room for a private quarterback coach in a city filled with talented players.
 He had no money, no place to live and no clients.
 For several months he slept in his car, parking the Mustang on quiet streets in the upscale Buckhead neighborhood, showering and eating at a local gym and then spending his afternoons at a Starbucks, sending Facebook messages to top quarterbacks in the area.

 Wilson did not like the fact that her son was homeless.
-“You have a degree and you’re living in your car,” she would tell him.
+“You have a degree, and you’re living in your car,” she would tell him.
 When he asked for money, she refused, hoping it would force him to get a real job, even as she admired his persistence.

-Avery’s big break came when Dobbs, a rising star at nearby Alpharetta High School, responded to one of his messages.
+Avery’s big break came when Dobbs, a rising star at nearby Alpharetta High, responded to one of his messages.
 Avery found an empty field and borrowed two cameras and a Go Pro from friends.
 Only one of the cameras worked, a fact he neglected to tell Dobbs, who was dazzled by the professional-looking setup and the way Avery dissected his form and tailored the workout to replicate game situations.

 Dobbs had never met anyone like Avery.
 As a top baseball prospect as well as a quarterback, Dobbs had several personal coaches in both sports, but those relationships were transactional.
 Avery was like family, coming to Dobbs’s baseball games, staying after sessions to talk about life.